 To setup and install a Windows DNS server in the cloud on Azure, AWS or Google GCP, the quickest and easiest way is to use our IaaS DNS virtual machine offering from the cloud marketplaces.
-Our virtual machine comes pre configured as a Windows DNS server on Windows Server 2016 or Windows Server 2019 DNS server.
+Our virtual machine comes pre configured as a Windows DNS server on Windows Server 2022, 2019 or 2016 DNS server.
 Click any of the deployment buttons below to deploy to your preferred cloud provider.

 Logging in via RDP (Remote Desktop Protocol) into new DNS Server